 When I’m working with a client who I suspect may be suffering from estrogen dominance, my first order of business is to order a test to confirm that estrogen dominance is at play.

-My favorite test for cycling women is the Diagnostechs eFHP, and my favorite test for men and menopausal women is the DUTCH test.
+My favorite test for women childbearing years is the Diagnostechs eFHP, and my favorite test for men and menopausal women is the DUTCH test.

 Reduce Estrogen Levels

 Once testing has confirmed that estrogen dominance is an issue, here are several factors to consider:

 - Reduce alcohol intake.
 One alcoholic drink can increase estrogen by 10%.